MadhumithaK05/Peer-To-Peer-Product-Management-System/README.md

  ## Files in the repository:
  - Database folder: The description of the SQL tables used in this project.
- - Models: PHP files used in the development of the website
+ - Models folder: PHP files used in the development of the website
- - requirements.txt : A text file containing the libraries required for the execution
+ - requirements.txt: A text file containing the libraries required for the execution

 ## Acknowledgements: